jessemiller/HamlPy/readme.md

 Since I don't want to redo the previous of no maintainership (and that I don't have a special interest in being the sole maintainer) I'm looking for 1-3 other people to co-maintained this project.
+Open a ticket if you are interested :)

 Major differences with the original hamlpy: